 Have you ever questioned yourself, on how Agile your “SAP Organization” is?
 Possibly not since the words “SAP Implementation project” are still synonymous with the Waterfall model.
-Although to the credit of both SAP, and many companies using SAP, great strides have been made in the direction of Agile.
+To the credit of both SAP and many companies using SAP, great strides have been made in the direction of Agile.

-Here are few questions you may ask, in respect to your organization:
+Here are a few questions you may ask, concerning your organization:

 “Are you operating in Agile-Fall?”

 One of my scrum masters executing a large-scale implementation project in Agile mode chuckled during a retrospective meeting.
 He said, “Naveen, we are doing this project in Agile-Fall”.

 Intrigued by his note, I asked him to elaborate on his comment.
 His explanation sounded very logical; The Design and Build part of the project is executed in Agile mode.
 However, the documentation, testing, change management, basis, and security activities were still Waterfall.
 Hence the combination of two aspects led to the word “Agile-Fall”.

 “How comfortable is your team with challenging the status quo”?